pmorie/geard/contrib/demo/instructions.md

 These instructions assume that you already have a VM with geard and docker.
 Before you get started:

-1. Make sure that the docker and geard daemons are running using `systemctl start`
+1. Make sure that the docker and geard daemons are running using `sudo systemctl start`
 1. Make sure that port `14000` on the VM is mapped to `14000` on your host machine.
 1. Make sure that firewalld is stopped if using fedora as the OS for the VM: